midas-network/covid19-smh-research/README.md

   Saturday, April 3, 2021 (20 week projection period).
 Weeks follow epi-weeks (Sun-Sat) dated by the last day of the week.

-- Weekly targets: Weekly incident infections, cases, and deaths by location and major racial/ethnic group.
+- Weekly targets: Weekly incident infections, deaths by location and major racial/ethnic group.
 We require the following racial/ethnic groups by state:
-  	- California: `"latino"`, `"black"`, `"white"`, `"asian"`, and `"other"`.
+  	- California: `"latino"`, `"black"`, `"white"`, `"asian"`, `"other"`, and `"overall"`.
-  	- North Carolina: `"black"`, `"white"`, `"asian"`, and `"other"`.
+  	- North Carolina: `"black"`, `"white"`, `"asian"`, `"other"`, and `"overall"`.

+  - Optional to also provide weekly incidant cases by location and major racial/ethnic group (as previously stated)

-- 100-300 individual trajectories for each target.
+- We required 100-300 individual trajectories for each target.
 Trajectories should be sampled in such a way that they will be most likely to produce the uncertainty of the simulated process.
+Projection quantiles are optional.
+  	- For teams who wish to submit quantiles, the format is in accordance with prior SMh rounds.
+We ask for the following quantiles:
+  	0.01, 0.025, 0.05, every 5% to 0.95, 0.975, and 0.99

 - Metadata: We will require a brief meta-data from all teams.